CropTrak/CropTrak_API/readme.md

 The above code is a template for submitting a valid form.
 Replace the assetGuid variable and null values with your own variables.

-Use the test() to perform a validation or save() to submit your data
+Use the test() to perform a validation test or save() to submit your data.

-Keep in mind units are defined by the database unit defaults.
+Keep in mind unit types are defined by the database unit defaults.

 ## Get Assets